 Brown told Truthout the chilling implications of his case could very well have far-reaching effects for journalists and researchers of all stripes.

 “Even bad journalists who don’t do the stuff that I do, even journalists who don’t really make a difference, who don’t matter, can find themselves wrapped up, pulled up, in one of these federal conspiracy cases,” Brown told Truthout from Kaufman County Jail a day before his sentencing.
-“Because if [the US officials] want to go after somebody, they have no objection to doing damage to other people if it might help them one iota.”
+“Because if [U.S. officials] want to go after somebody, they have no objection to doing damage to other people if it might help them one iota.”

 During Brown’s original sentencing hearing on December 16, prosecutors introduced more than 500 pages of new evidence in the form of chat logs seized from Brown’s computer, causing Judge Lindsay to delay sentencing to this week to give the defense time to review the new evidence.